Divan009/Microsoft-Azure-ML-Scholarship/README.md

 - Filter-based feature selection: identify columns in the input dataset that have the greatest predictive power
 - Permutation feature importance: determine the best features to use by computing the feature importance scores

+## Basics About Training Model

+#### Parameters and Hyperparameters
+When we train a model, a large part of the process involves learning the values of the parameters of the model.
+For example, earlier we looked at the general form for linear regression:

+**y = _B0 + B1*x1 + B2*x2 + B3*x3 ... + Bn*xn**_

+The coefficients in this equation, _B0…Bn_, determine the intercept and slope of the regression line.
+When training a linear regression model, we use the training data to figure out what the value of these parameters should be.
+Thus, we can say that _a major goal of model training is to learn the values of the model parameters._

+In contrast, **some model parameters are not learned from the data**.
+These are called **hyperparameters** and their values are set before training.
+Here are some examples of hyperparameters:

+- The number of layers in a deep neural network
+- The number of clusters (such as in a k-means clustering algorithm)
+- The learning rate of the model
+We must choose some values for these hyperparameters, but we do not necessarily know what the best values will be prior to training.
+Because of this, a common approach is to take a best guess, train the model, and then tune adjust or  _tune the hyperparameters_ based on the model's performance.